yuzeng2333/llvm_serval_example/README.md

-# llvm_serval_example
-Program synthesis for LLVM with Serval
+# LLVM-IR based program synthesis with Serval
+This repository contains examples for program synthesis using Serval (and Rosette).

+This repository is inspired by https://github.com/hnj2/rust-serval-example.git